-Take a short survey about garbage and recycling.
+Take an interactive survey about the future of garbage and recycling.

 The Regional Waste Plan is the blueprint that guides how the region handles and transports more than 2 million tons of garbage, food scraps, yard trimmings, recycling, and hazardous waste every year to their final destinations.
 It also guides programs to reduce the total waste generated in greater Portland.
 The plan has typically been updated every 10 years and is adopted by Metro Council.

 The 2030 Regional Waste Plan: Your voice matters